Everybody likes to get a good deal on their new car, and there’s no exception when it comes to leasing. That is what we’re here for, after all!

 The details will vary slightly for the kind of lease you agree to, so it’s important to check that you’ve got the right names on the right documents.

-For personal leasing, or personal contract hire (PCH), the driver signing the lease must also be either the main policy holder, or a named driver (additional driver) on the insurance certificate.
+For personal leasing, the driver signing the lease must also be either the main policy holder, or a named driver (additional driver) on the insurance certificate.
+If you have a car lease guarantor, it's still your name that goes on the policy.

 If you’re taking out a business car lease, the company name or director’s name should typically be the one on the insurance certificate.
 As business leasing can work a little differently, companies looking to lease should check out our “how does business car leasing work” guide.